-When the IT landscape is out of date and no longer meets today's requirements
+When the IT landscape is out of date and no longer meets current requirements

-When a new company is built
+When a new company is built.

-During the IT strategy work, it is important to bear the recipients of the IT strategy in mind.
-Presentation and communication of the IT strategy may differ in terms of depth and focus depending on the respective target group.
-Common target groups of IT strategies and their stakes in IT strategy development are (Johanning, 2019):
+During IT strategy work, it is important to bear the recipients of the IT strategy in mind; presentation and communication of the IT strategy may differ in terms of depth and focus depending on the respective target group.
+Common target groups of IT strategies and their stakes in IT strategy development include (Johanning, 2019):